PLEASE NOTE: THIS COURSE/TRIP WILL NOT BE OFFERED FOR SPRING 2024.

 The Social Entrepreneurship in Ghana program combines business theory with hands-on implementation and cultural immersion.
 As a student in this three-credit spring semester course, you will explore the role of business as an agent for social change and apply principles of social entrepreneurship to promote sustainable economic development.
-Over spring break you will travel to the village of Woadze Tsatoe and work with our long-term partners there to consult and assist with community-led business projects.
+Over Spring Break, you will travel to the community of Woadze Tsatoe and work with our long-term partners there to consult and assist with community-led business projects.

 There is no application required.

 - Enrollment is done through Albert for this spring course.